-Our Made-to-order collection is our custom upcycling service where we use leather sent to us by our customers to repurpose their personal jackets into bags.
+Remade to order is our custom upcycling service where we repurpose our customer’s vintage leather jackets into bags.
 These bags often carry a strong sentimental value – connected to a time, place, history, or a loved one.
 Here are a few of the stories.

 “I have an old Tiffany’s leather belt that belonged to my husband’s late father.
 His father was his best friend and he misses him terribly.
 He’ll never actually wear the belt so I thought about repurposing it.
 I’d love to make more than one thing and gift it to my husband and his siblings at Christmas.”